castcle/castcle-trigger/modules/topic_classify/README.md

 2. content created in mongodb
 3. mongodb trigger to aws event bridge
 4. aws event bridge invoke lambda with message contains content
-5. content language detect then save the result to ...
+5. content language detect then save the result to mongodb
-6. content topic classify then save the result to ...
+6. content topic classify then save the result to mongodb

 ## Parse event message
 the code below parse message from mongodb trigger to pandas dataframe